Walking Liberty Halves

 43133868

-Gem $475 New April 1!
-Gem Original, Sheffield Collection..
+Gem $475 Gem Original, Sheffield Collection..
 Thick and creamy satiny luster radiates from well preserved surfaces.
 Other than a tiny luster break in the right obverse field, rich mint bloom is continuous on both sides.
 All of the vertical skirt lines are fully defined along with intricate head details and complete outreached hand and thumb.
 This gem provide above average presentation under a bright light given the cartwheels and satiny radiance.
 CAC notes 372 in all grades with 121 at the offered level.
 CDN CAC guide currently stands at $468 as reference.
 Housed in PCGS Gen 6.1 (2020-2024) holder with CAC approval.
 PCGS #6592

 Walking Liberty 50C 1934D 1934-D